#JayLitInterviewSeries with Eugen Bacon

 Ibrahim Babátúndé Ibrahim

-Ibrahim is a Nigerian writer and editor presently based in the UK.
-He won the Quramo Writers' Prize (2022), and was a runner-up for the Jessica George Bursary (2023), the Goge Africa Writing Contest (2020), and Ibua Journal's Pack Light series (2020).
-He was a finalist for Faber Children’s FAB Prize (2023), the Miles Morland Writing Scholarship (2022), a Masters Review anthology prize (2023), and twice for the Moon City Short Fiction Award (2022 and 2023).
-He has also been longlisted for the Commonwealth Short Story Prize (2022), Laura Kinsella Fellowship (2022), and Dzanc Diverse Voices Prize (2021).
-He has multiple nominations for both the Pushcart Prize and the Best of the Net, and is endorsed by the Arts Council England for his 'writing exceptionalism'.
+Ibrahim is a Nigerian writer and editor currently based in the UK.
+He won the Quramo Writers' Prize in 2022 and was selected for the Best Small Fictions anthology in 2024.
+He was a finalist for the Faber Children's FAB Prize (2023), the Miles Morland Writing Scholarship (2022), a Masters Review anthology prize (2023), and twice for the Moon City Short Fiction Award (2022 & 2023).
+He has also been longlisted for the Commonwealth Short Story Prize (2022), the Laura Kinsella Fellowship (2022), and the Dzanc Diverse Voices Prize (2021).
+He has multiple nominations for both the Pushcart Prize and the Best of the Net.
+Among other things, he is currently the Managing Editor at JAY Lit and a Fiction Judge at NYC Midnight.
+He’s @heemthewriter on Twitter and Facebook, and @writtenbyheem on Instagram and Threads.
+His work can be found on https://linktr.ee/heemthewriter.